novayo/LeetCode/0121_Best_Time_to_Buy_and_Sell_Stock/README.md

 * Memory Usage: 25 MB, less than 42.99% of Python3 online submissions for Best Time to Buy and Sell Stock.

 > dp

+---

+try_5.py: O(n) O(1)

+* Runtime: 1098 ms, faster than 76.80% of Python3 online submissions for Best Time to Buy and Sell Stock.
+* Memory Usage: 25 MB, less than 85.93% of Python3 online submissions for Best Time to Buy and Sell Stock.

+> greedy

+---

+try_6.py: O(n) O(n)

+* Runtime: 1317 ms, faster than 50.54% of Python3 online submissions for Best Time to Buy and Sell Stock.
+* Memory Usage: 25.1 MB, less than 6.82% of Python3 online submissions for Best Time to Buy and Sell Stock.

+> dp: 0~index的最小值是誰少